scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 A complete list of these software, organized by the plugins they are installed on, is described below.
 The versions refer to the moment this document is being written, but updates are constantly being made.

-1) `Scipion-chem: <https://github.com/scipion-chem/scipion-chem>`_ as the core plugin, it installs a wide set of tools.
+1) `scipion-chem: <https://github.com/scipion-chem/scipion-chem>`_ as the core plugin, it installs a wide set of tools.

     - OpenBabel 2.2 (conda)
     - RDKit 2021.09.4 (conda)